Filter by

 To ensure the high quality and authenticity of Italian wine, the country uses a strict appellation system (similar to France).
 It has four main categories of quality that can help wine lovers pick outstanding wines to try – from the most basic VdT to the highest level of DOCG.

 - IGT: An Indicazione Geografica Tipica (IGT) label typically requires wines to meet a geographical category, with the grapes used all coming from the named region.
-Despite the label suggesting lower quality, there are still excellent wines in this category – “Super Tuscans”, for example, are labelled as IGT as a protest against the stricter DOCG and DOC restrictions.
+Despite the label suggesting lower quality, there are still excellent wines in this category.
+“Super Tuscans”, for example, are labelled as IGT as a protest against the stricter DOCG and DOC restrictions.

 - DOC: Despite not being the highest level of quality, the Denominazione di Origine Controllata (DOC) still has strict rules to follow.
 It’s easy to find a prestigious wine in a variety of styles, from the fresh Prosecco to the rich Nero d’Avola.
 Around 330 Italian appellations have this label.

-What are some well-known Italian red wines?
+What are the most popular Italian wines?

 - Barolo: One of Italy’s most famous and age-worthy red wines, Barolo is made from the Nebbiolo grape.
 This rich, full-bodied wine is aged in oak and possesses distinct flavours reminiscent of roses and dried herbs.
 Known as the “King of Wines”, Barolo has DOCG classification, emphasising its superior quality.
 When it comes to pairing, Barolo works well with rich meats and a range of different cheese styles.